technovangelist/katacoda-scenarios/k8s3-logs/step1.md

 5. Run the **agent status** command to see that logs are not being collected yet.
   `kubectl exec $(kubectl get pods --no-headers -o custom-columns=":metadata.name" | grep datadog) -- agent status`{{execute}}

-  *If you get `error: unable to upgrade connection: container not found ("datadog-agent")`, the datadog agent hasn't had time to launch completely.*

-  *You should see something like this when you scroll up a bit*
+  *Running agent status results in a lot of information.
+Scroll up to see all the different types of info displayed.
+If you get `error: unable to upgrade connection: container not found ("datadog-agent")`, the datadog agent hasn't had time to launch completely.
+You should see something like this as you scroll up.*

   <pre><code>========
   Logs Agent
   ==========

   Logs Agent is not running</code></pre>

-4. Open the datadog-agent.yaml file in the editor to the right.
+6. Open the datadog-agent.yaml file in the editor to the right.
 Scroll down to the **`env`**section.
 Add the following:
   <pre><code>- name: DD_LOGS_ENABLED
      value: "true"
    - name: DD_LOGS_CONFIG_CONTAINER_COLLECT_ALL